Wuvist/lcpc/lcpc.typ

 These data provides insights about household living cost status in Singapore.

 LPC focus on household's monthly all source expenditure and income, aiming to reflect a household's cash flow status, which reflects pressure of living cost.
 Thus expenditures like imputed rental of owner-occupied accommodation should not be included when calculating expenditure.

 Income include from all source that effects household's cash flow, for example salary, investment, rental income and regular government transfers like Workfare Income Supplement @wis.

-LCP must be segmented, and LCP of different groups forms the a curve - LCPC.
+== Analysis of SG LCPC

 LCPC will show how live cost pressure are distributed among a society.
 LCPC could be segmented using different ways.

+=== Segmented by Income Quintile

 The most natural way will be segmented with income level.
-But using income level may have both pros and cons.
-We will exam constructing LCPC by income level and by type of dwelling using Singapore's data.

-== Analysis of SG LCPC

-=== Segmented by Income Quintile
+But using income quintile may have unexpected issue.

-Quick finding from SG LCPC by income quintile @sg_household_by_income:
+Quick finding from SG LCPC by income quintile in @sg_lcpc_by_income and @sg_household_by_income:
 - LCP decreases as income level increases
 - LCPC shift downward from 2007/08 to 2017/18
   - All group faces lesser pressure